Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Implicit MMCR Effectively Reduces Augmentation Manifold Nuclear Norm

 \section{Implicit MMCR Effectively Reduces Augmentation Manifold Nuclear Norm}

 To test whether or not implicit manifold compression actually reduces the mean augmentation manifold nuclear norm, we can vary the value of $\lambda$.
-Below we see the evolution of bother terms of the loss for several different values of lambda during training on CIFAR-10.
+Below we see the evolution of both terms of the loss for several different values of lambda during training on CIFAR-10.
 For these experiments the batch size was 64 and the number of augmentations per image was 4.0.
-As shown in \ref{fig: lmbda_sweel}, the level of compression of individual manifolds is nearly the same across all values of the tradeoff parameter tested.
+As shown in Fig.~\ref{fig: lmbda_sweel}, the level of compression of individual manifolds is nearly the same across all values of the parameter.